• Our story

 • Offer captioning or transcripts for video content

-• Integrate word prediction software and speech generating programs
+• Integrate word prediction software and speech-generating programs

 • Offer female and male voices for people who struggle to hear either low or high tones